polca/premise_gwp/README.md

 Hence, using this method, instead of the regular IPCC 2013 GWP100a method, should not yield any difference, as long as BECCS are not present and solicited in the database.

+The characterization factors for the global warming impact of for hydrogen are taken from Section 3.1.2 of [Barrett and Cassarino.
+2021](https://www.creds.ac.uk/wp-content/uploads/CREDS-Heating-steam-methane-reformed-hydrogen.pdf).

 ## Usage